OfficeForProductSafetyAndStandards/product-safety-database/doc/using-cloud-foundry.md

 #### Useful examples

-Please take a look into github actions in `.github/workflows` to see how deployments are done.
+Please take a look into GitHub actions in `.github/workflows` to see how deployments are done.

 #### Login to CF Api